epwalsh/allennlp-manager/README.md

 #### Interactive custom pages

-If you want your custom page to be interactive and stateful, you just need to define the `PageState` (an [`attrs` class](https://www.attrs.org/en/stable/) inheriting from `BasePageState`) and implement the callbacks (which are defined just like [dash callbacks](https://dash.plot.ly/getting-started-part-2)):
+If you want your custom page to be interactive and stateful, you just need to define the `SessionState` (an [`attrs` class](https://www.attrs.org/en/stable/) inheriting from `PageSessionState`) and implement the callbacks (which are defined just like [dash callbacks](https://dash.plot.ly/getting-started-part-2)):

 ```python
 # hello_world/__init__.py